prebid/prebid.github.io/dev-docs/modules/userId.md

 The ID5 ID is a neutral identifier for digital advertising that can be used by publishers, brands and ad tech platforms (SSPs, DSPs, DMPs, Data Providers, etc.) to eliminate the need for cookie matching.
 For more information about the ID5 ID, please visit [our documentation](https://console.id5.io/docs/public/prebid).

+Add it to your Prebid.js package with:

+{: .alert.alert-info :}
+gulp build --modules=userId,id5IdSystem

 ### ID5 ID Registration

 The ID5 ID is free to use, but requires a simple registration with ID5.
 Please visit [id5.io/prebid](https://id5.io/prebid) to sign up and request your ID5 Partner Number to get started.